 Monday through Friday - 9:00 am - 3:00 pm

 Members and volunteers are encouraged to call the temporary office line at 202-935-6060.

 Staff are available and will gladly help our Village community problem solve and seek appropriate resources.

-In accordance with DC Mayor Muriel Bowser's extension of DC’s Public Health Emergency, Northwest Neighbors Village is providing modified volunteer services and has suspended in-person group programming through October 9, 2020.
+In accordance with DC Mayor Muriel Bowser's extension of DC’s Public Health Emergency, Northwest Neighbors Village is providing modified volunteer services and has suspended in-person group programming.
 This measure is being taken to help reduce potential exposure of the COVID-19 virus for our members and volunteers.

 Please visit our calendar for online programs.

 We will contact members and volunteers directly and update this webpage when our policy changes.